Types of Degrees Ocean Engineering Majors Are Getting

 Americans aren’t the only ones with an interest in OE.
 About 35.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Salaries According to BLS

-OE majors often go into careers where salaries can range from $99,410 to $148,970 (25th to 75th percentile).
+Average salaries range from $99,410 to $148,970 (25th to 75th percentile) for careers related to OE.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.